 That summer something shifted.
 I know now what that was.
 Back then I only knew there was something wrong with me.
 The gang of turncoats who went on to bully me for the whole of seventh grade would help me fill in those blanks.
 I talked funny, like a nerdy robot.
 The earnestness of my interest in music and art was “gay.”
 My being the smartest kid in class made me a goody goody, which wasn’t cool, apparently.
 And so on, and so on.
 Grade seven was the loneliest, darkest, most horrific year of my childhood.
 I remember almost nothing of that year, it was so traumatic.

-This is a big part of what makes “masking” so difficult.
-My autistic mask is not the same as the ego persona a neurotypical adopts.
-The neurotypical’s persona springs from a more well-developed sense of and connection with their identity, which is partly informed by a growing awareness of one’s place and intentions in the wider world but is also strongly shaped by social conditioning.
-The identity of neurotypicals is more socially-determined than most are able to recognize or acknowledge.
-As adults, many high masking autistics are confounded by the oft repeated neurotypical assertion they are “individuals.”
-The irony is, many of their so called “individual” traits are extremely common.
+As adults, many high masking autistics are confounded by the oft repeated neurotypical refrain that they are “individuals.”
+The irony is, many so called “individual” neurotypical traits are extremely common.
 They are the main source of emotional and psychological torment for autistics subjected to them.
 What one neurotypical wants in a society, the substance of their worldview, is the same as what many neurotypicals want.
-Neurotypicals don’t see it as clearly because of how deeply internalized and integrated these norms are into their self concept.
-They are, often to their own detriment, perfectly successful products of social conditioning.
+I suspect neurotypicals don’t see it as clearly because of how deeply internalized and integrated social norms are into their self concept.
+They are, often to their own detriment, very successful products of social conditioning.

 The challenge for many autistics is not to lose compassion for oneself for donning the mask.
 The fact we need to put it on betrays an environment that does not feel safe for our authentic selves.
 Most social spaces don’t want authenticity, especially of the autistic variety.
 The key for autistic well-being is to find social spaces — no matter how small or rare — where it is safe to be who we really are.